ucscode/user-synthetics-deprecated/readme.md

 # USER SYNTHETICS (Deprecated)

-# Please: Do not download this user synthetics.
+# Please: Do not download this User Synthetics.
 It's Outdated

 It works fine but it will frustrate you.
-It also does not follow similar or easier programming model as the new user synthetics.
+It does not follow similar programming model as the new User Synthetics.
-Also, it is no longer considered and does not receive any update.
+Also, it is no longer considered and does not receive update anymore.

 To download the latest version of user synthetics, visit the repository at [https://github.com/ucscode/user-synthetics](https://github.com/ucscode/user-synthetics)

+---

 ### REQUIRES PHP 7.4+